Recent lld/ELF performance improvements

 Two prerequisite cleanups were needed for correctness:

-• 6a874161621e moved Symbol::used into the existing std::atomic<uint16_t> flags.
+• commit 6a874161621e moved Symbol::used into the existing std::atomic<uint16_t> flags.
 The bitfield was previously racing with other mark threads.

-• 2118499a898b decoupled SharedFile::isNeeded from the mark walk. --as-needed used to flip isNeeded inside resolveReloc, which would have required coordinated writes across threads; it is now a post-GC scan of global symbols.
+• commit 2118499a898b decoupled SharedFile::isNeeded from the mark walk. --as-needed used to flip isNeeded inside resolveReloc, which would have required coordinated writes across threads; it is now a post-GC scan of global symbols.

 Parallelize input file loading